MicrosoftDocs/powerbi-docs/powerbi-docs/report-builder-expression-examples.md

 -   [Report and Group Variables Collections References &#40;Report Builder and SSRS&#41;](../../reporting-services/report-design/built-in-collections-report-and-group-variables-references-report-builder.md)

-For more information about simple and complex expressions, where you can use expressions, and the types of references that you can include in an expression, see topics under [Expressions &#40;Report Builder and SSRS&#41;](../../reporting-services/report-design/expressions-report-builder-and-ssrs.md).
+For more information about simple and complex expressions, where you can use expressions, and the types of references that you can include in an expression, see topics under [Expressions in Power BI Report Builder](report-builder-expressions.md).
 For more information about the context in which expressions are evaluated for calculating aggregates, see [Expression Scope for Totals, Aggregates, and Built-in Collections &#40;Report Builder and SSRS&#41;](../../reporting-services/report-design/expression-scope-for-totals-aggregates-and-built-in-collections.md).

 To learn how to write expressions that use many of the functions and operators also used by expression examples in this topic, but in the context of writing a report, see [Tutorial: Introducing Expressions](../../reporting-services/tutorial-introducing-expressions.md).